GET IN TOUCH FOR SUMMER 2026

 We are currently seeking dedicated and passionate volunteers to assist with the daily care of our sled dogs and wildlife at our East Gippsland property.
 This role is ideal for animal lovers wanting real, practical experience in a working environment.

-Volunteer Role – Dog Kennel & Wildlife Support
+Volunteer Role – Dog Kennel Support

 • 5 hours per day